Jennifer L. West: Duke University

 In 2013, West left Rice University to accept a position as the Fitzpatrick Family University Professor of Engineering at the Duke University (Duke).
 Prior to accepting the appointment, Duke sent architects to Rice so they could design a facility that could properly house her and her research group.
 During her first year in this role, her research team discovered that they could destroy soft-tissue tumors by injecting gold-covered nanoshells.
 Following this, she improved on her design by adding an extremely thin layer of hydrogels to the surface that, when heated, lose their water content and release any molecules trapped within.

 West and her colleagues created the Retroject RJT1125 in 2014, a device that stabilizes the eyeball and allows a glaucoma drug to be injected into the veins near the iris.
 Afterwards, she began using nanoparticles to make the injection last longer.
 Two years later, West was elected to the National Academy of Engineering for "developments in photothermal and theranostic therapies and bioabsorbed scaffolds for tissue regeneration."
 In December 2016, West was elected a Fellow of the National Academy of Inventors for "translating this scholarship in tangible ways to positively influence medicine."

+Scientific achievements

+In 2015, West received the Clemson Award from the Society for Biomaterials, which is bestowed upon those who have advanced knowledge of material/tissue interactions.
+In 2017, she was invited as a lecturer at the annual meeting of the President's Circle, an honorary association that engages with the presidents of the National Academies of Science, Engineering, and Medicine to ensure they have all the necessary resources to further their work.